Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 1. Don’t Plant Things That Tickle Their Taste Buds

 There are certain things that you can plant in your yard that are going to scream ‘endless buffet’ to a deer.
 By not planting too many of those things, it will help make your yard a little less attractive to them.

 This might sound like bad news if you like some of the plants mentioned below, but that’s the compromise you should be willing to make.

 Here’s the list of plants deer love, and therefore you shouldn’t plant:

 - Fruit trees

 These are plants that deer not only eat but will attract them to your property because of the colors and smell.

-If you are someone who loves your fruit trees refuses to let deer dictate what to grow in your own yard, then good for you.
+If you love your fruit trees and refuse to let deer dictate what to grow in your own yard, then good for you.
 (Just don’t be surprised when they still hang around.)

-Deer are amongst the lowest animals in the food chain, they have many predators.
+Deer are amongst the lowest-ranked animals in the food chain and they have a lot of predators.
 So their natural reaction to seeing other creatures is to run and hide.
 It’s in their built-in defense mechanism.

-Plus, it’s easier for you to keep your eyes for nearby plants.
+Plus, it’s easier for you to keep your eyes on nearby plants.